Powerage: Reception

 While initial sales were somewhat disappointing, Powerage surpassed its predecessor, Let There Be Rock, by reaching No. 133 on Billboard's Pop Albums chart in the US, eventually achieving platinum certification.
-Eddie Van Halen and Rolling Stones' guitarist Keith Richards have stated that Powerage remains their favourite AC/DC record.
+Eddie Van Halen and Keith Richards have stated that Powerage remains their favourite AC/DC record.
 The album is also Guns N' Roses' guitarist Slash and Aerosmith's guitarist Joe Perry's favourite album by the band, citing it as a major influence.
 The album has remained a favourite of Malcolm Young, who was quoted in AC/DC: Maximum Rock & Roll as saying, "I know a lot of people respect it.
 A lot of real rock and roll AC/DC fans, the real pure rock and roll guys.
 I think that's the most under-rated album of them all."
 It's also drummer Phil Rudd's favorite record the band did with Bon Scott.

+Contemporary reviews were mixed.
 The Detroit Free Press called AC/DC "another late '70s boogie band making strides toward commercial clout [who] pumps out heavy metal with a reasonable amount of panache".
 The Cheshire Observer wrote that "the LP captures better than ever the fresh, aggressive style, the compelling high voltage rock".
 The Sydney Morning Herald determined that the band "were our first punk rockers, but thank heaven they are not our best or last...
 They have been emulated and surpassed by their students".

-AllMusic gives Powerage a rating of three and a half out of five stars, stating that while "it is the most uneven of" AC/DC's 1970s material, the album still contained a "few genuine classics", specifically mentioning "Down Payment Blues" and "Up to My Neck in You".
+Modern reviews are equally polarized.
+AllMusic stated that while "it is the most uneven of" AC/DC's 1970s material, the album still contained a "few genuine classics", specifically mentioning "Down Payment Blues" and "Up to My Neck in You".
 Edwin Faust of Stylus Magazine considers Powerage "AC/DC's best album... because it isn't simply about sex, drinking and tongue-in-cheek Satanism", but shows a band "growing up".
 In 1994, Bon Scott biographer Clinton Walker opined in his book Highway to Hell that "altogether, Powerage just seemed to lack the uncompromising coherence and relentless body and soul that was its predecessor's greatness."
 Band biographer Jesse Fink cites the album as containing "their best ever collection of songs" and deems it "a high point creatively for the three Youngs, an album arguably superior to the commercially successful Mutt Lange circuitbreakers that followed, Highway to Hell and Back in Black."

 In 2005, Powerage was ranked number 325 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 Kerrang! magazine listed the album at No. 26 among the "100 Greatest Heavy Metal Albums of All Time".